 Some of the salivary glands are removed from the lower lip and grafted, or placed into the side of the eyes.
 The saliva they produce becomes a substitute for tears.

-- Clean the eyelids by gently wiping the eyes with a piece of cotton wool dipped in warm water, to reduce the likelihood of them becoming inflamed
+- Cleaning the eyelids by gently wiping the eyes with a piece of cotton wool dipped in warm water, to reduce the likelihood of them becoming inflamed

-- Gently massage the eyelid in a circular motion, using a clean finger, to help remove mucus from the eyelid glands
+- Gently massaging the eyelid in a circular motion, using a clean finger, to help remove mucus from the eyelid glands

-- A diet rich in omega-3 fatty acids may help prevent dry eye syndrome.
-Sources include oily fish, canola oil, walnuts, flax oil, ground flax seed, hemp oil, hemp seed, olive oil, pumpkin seeds, and soybeans
+Sources include oily fish, canola oil, walnuts, flax oil, ground flax seed, hemp oil, hemp seed, olive oil, pumpkin seeds, and soybeans.

 Dry eye can lead to watery eye, as a different kind of tear tries to compensate.